Quality Improvement in Hospitals

 2. Apply Healthcare Enhancement Technologies

 Technical tools can also help improve healthcare quality by making it easier for patients to access care services.
 For instance, healthcare information management systems help with record-keeping and improving collaborations within healthcare organizations.
-Clinical decision support systems improve clinical decision-making, burnout, and patient outcomes.
-Also, administration management systems help with the efficient navigation of healthcare systems for improved patient safety.
+Clinical decision support systems improve clinical decision-making, reduce burnout, and enhance patient safety.
+These data-driven solutions support improvement efforts for better health care quality.

 3. Manage Chronic Diseases